Accessibility Statement

 PREDICT 1 in more depth

-In PREDICT 1, we wanted to understand the between-person variability in triglyceride, glucose and insulin responses to eight standardised test meals.
-Our primary goal was to derive algorithms to predict an individual’s postprandial metabolic responses to specific foods.
+In PREDICT 1, we wanted to understand the between-person variability in blood fat (triglyceride), glucose, and insulin responses to eight standardised test meals.

-We explored how various factors influenced these responses, including genetics, the gut microbiome, meal composition, age, sex and BMI.
-We also took meal context – exercise, sleep, meal ordering and time of day – into account.
+We explored how various factors influenced these responses, including genetics, the gut microbiome, meal composition, age, sex, and BMI.
+We also took meal context — exercise, sleep, meal ordering, and time of day — into account.

 Our results were published in Nature Medicine in 2021.